 Placing Concrete anchors.
-If anchors are required in concrete, follow instructions in Install Stabilizing System (p.
-62) to determine anchor layout.
-Place anchors immediately after the concrete has been poured or drill them in after the concrete has set following manufacturer's instructions.
+If anchors will be placed in concrete, follow instructions in Install Stabilizing System (p.
+60) to determine anchor layout.
+Either place anchors immediately after the concrete has been poured or drill them in after the concrete has set